How to Launch a Digital Campus Recruitment Strategy

 While fairs are still important for any strategy, digital-first solutions make it possible to engage candidates year round.
 Host webinars that contain the same content you’d offer at an on-campus employer information session.
 It’s a great way to connect with students in real time without having to travel to campus, and students can access the webinar long after it’s over.
 Students can even stay engaged during the session by electronically “raising their hands” to ask questions.

 Keep students engaged by touching base often throughout the year.
 Stay connected on social media, or send an email or text message once a month.
 Celebrate student milestones by sending a small coffee gift card at the start of winter break or during finals week.
 For especially promising candidates, offer to provide resume feedback or schedule a 15-minute advisory meeting on job search best practices.

 4. Assess candidates

 Using data gathered throughout the , including email engagement and interactions during real or virtual recruitment events, begin assessing candidates on their potential fit for your organization.
-With the help of evaluation management software, establish consistent sets of assessment criteria for campus recruits, ensuring candidates are measured based on the metrics and qualities your company desires.
+With the help of candidate evaluations software, establish consistent sets of assessment criteria for campus recruits, ensuring candidates are measured based on the metrics and qualities your company desires.
 Using evaluation management software also makes it easy to get efficient and accurate feedback from and teams.

 5. Schedule interviews